RMGProjects/RMG-Observations/Readme.md

 The Task Level Output will vary by task, although data will be stored in dictionaries and saved a .json files:

-* Measuring WIP (example given in the knitting section with id code KN1, KN2 etc.:
+* Measuring WIP (example given in the knitting section with machine id code KN1, KN2 etc.:

     WIPDict = { 'DateTime' : '01/14/2014 14:36',
                 'KN1'      : { 'Attendance' : 'Present',